 Although flowers come from the ground, many people purchase them online.
 If you offer your services online or to a third-party marketplace such as Amazon, you have a legal responsibility to safeguard your client’s personal and financial information.
 The expenses of a data leak or cybercrime can be covered by cyber liability insurance.

 - The requirements of cyberextortion

 In this policy, insurance plans for public liability, commercial vehicle, and worker’s liability are boosted when a florist insurance limit is reached.

 Commercial car insurance

-As a florist, you must get commercial car insurance in order to safeguard your staff and vehicles.
-If an accident occurs while driving a vehicle for commercial reasons, most people’s personal car insurance plans will not cover the costs of losses or injuries.
-A commercial fleet insurance coverage may be necessary if your company has five or more vehicles..
+As a florist, you must get commercial car insurance to safeguard your staff and vehicles.
+If an accident occurs while driving a vehicle for commercial reasons, most people’s car insurance plans will not cover the costs of losses or injuries.
+Motor fleet insurance coverage may be necessary if your company has five or more vehicles.